Governance is more important than ever. It can define the level of security across an entire organisation.

 - Review your information architecture and updates.
 This may relay to the points above, however an on-premises SharePoint environment must be built very carefully if it’s to stand a chance at being useful and secure.
 On-premises environments can be great for industries that handle sensitive information.
 Updates for example can be managed on a more manual, careful basis compared to Office 365.
 If you have a complex configuration, we’d recommend reviewing updates and only updating your environment where necessary.

-Recommendations for HR Policy Management (on-premises)
+Recommendations for good governance when it comes to HR Policy Management (on-premises)

 Good policy management is necessary for the success of an Intranet.
 HR teams can get easily frustrated when the Intranet is full of outdated or incorrect policies.